Adaickalavan/paxos/FindItems/README.md

 ## Notes on solution

 1. **Assumptions**
-   + Assumptions made: All items have integer prices > 0 cents.
+   + All items have integer prices > 0 cents.
 In other words, no item is free.

 2. **Complexity**
     + O(itemNum * maxPrice * maxItems).